 I leave Vegas with memories of dancing water, a sign on a tiny shop that juxtaposes souvenir and water, confirming my sense that metaphors find us.

-Souvenir water strikes me as an apt metaphor for Vega and for academic conferences—a blend of the new and stale, refreshing and enervating, spring-sourced and recycled.
+Souvenir water strikes me as an apt metaphor for Vegas and for academic conferences—a blend of the new and stale, refreshing and enervating, spring-sourced and recycled.
 One listens to arguments taking shape—the emergent in Williams’s terms—old streams re-filling, new ones being born.

 Water that tastes as it should, and approximates itself.